Bill Peters (ice hockey): Rockford IceHogs

 After the Chiefs won the 2008 Memorial Cup, Peters left Spokane and was named head coach of the Rockford IceHogs of the American Hockey League (AHL) on August 1, 2008.
 The IceHogs posted consecutive 40-win seasons and qualified for the Calder Cup playoffs in each of Peters' first two years with the team, going 40–34–6 in 2008–09 and 44–30–6 in 2009–10.
 In his final season with Rockford, Peters led the second-youngest team in the AHL to a 38–33–9 record.

 Eight players who played for Rockford during Peters' tenure went on to win the Stanley Cup with the Chicago Blackhawks in 2010 or 2013: Niklas Hjalmarsson, Jordan Hendry, Antti Niemi, Corey Crawford, Kris Versteeg, Bryan Bickell, Nick Leddy, Brandon Bollig and Ben Smith.

 Detroit Red Wings

 On July 8, 2011, the NHL's Detroit Red Wings named Peters as an assistant coach.
 Peters worked primarily with the team's defencemen and penalty-killing units.

 Carolina Hurricanes

 On June 19, 2014, the Carolina Hurricanes announced that Peters had been hired to replace the vacant head coach position, previously held by Kirk Muller.
 On April 20, 2018, Peters resigned from his position.

 Calgary Flames

 On April 23, 2018, Peters was hired as head coach of the Calgary Flames.
 In his first season, he led the Flames to their first division title in 13 years, and the second-most wins (50) and points (107) in franchise history, behind only the Stanley Cup-winning 1988–89 Calgary Flames.
-However, despite winning game one of their first round playoff series against the Colorado Avalanche, they would be upset and eliminated in five games.
+However, despite winning game one of their first round playoff series against the Colorado Avalanche, they were upset and eliminated in five games.